publicity article idea tips

 Sue has told me while the book helps nonfiction writers learn how to cultivate their storytelling skills, it has resonated with memoir writers in particular.
 Keying in on that, and thinking about the struggles non-writers might have telling their own stories, here’s a topic idea: “How to begin telling your life’s story when you don’t know where to start.”

-You’ve got all the information you need in your book, brain, and files to create a list of ideas that will resonate with the press.
-You just need to sit down and do it.
+You’ve got all the information you need to use these publicity article idea tips to create a list of angles that will resonate with the press.
+They’re in your book, brain, and files.
+When will you make time to brainstorm?

-One of her article/segment ideas for The Power of Positive Leadership: How and Why Positive Leaders Transform Teams and Organizations and Change the World is: Can a negative leader become a positive leader?
+For The Power of Positive Leadership: How and Why Positive Leaders Transform Teams and Organizations and Change the World: Can a negative leader become a positive leader?
 Seven leadership tips that make people feel great and achieve incredible results.

-For Crunch Time: How To Be Your Best When It Matters Most, she’s suggesting: 6 ways to perform like a champion under pressure.
+For Crunch Time: How To Be Your Best When It Matters Most: 6 ways to perform like a champion under pressure.

-Her pitch for Upside: Profiting from the Profound Demographic Shifts Ahead, is: 7 top trends that will shape the coming decade.
+For Upside: Profiting from the Profound Demographic Shifts Ahead: 7 top trends that will shape the coming decade.

 Just one rule